19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Rates of Contribution

-1. Subject to paragraphs 1A to 7, with effect from 1st March 2011, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1. Subject to paragraphs 1A to 7, with effect from 1st September 2011, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

 (a) where the employee is not more than 55 years of age:

 35 Years of Age and below

-Above 35 but not more than 50 Years of Age
+Above 35 but not more than
+50 Years of Age

-Above 50 but not more than 55 Years of Age
+Above 50 but not more than
+55 Years of Age

-Total amount of the employee’s wages for the calendar month.
+Total amount of the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month.
+Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month.
+Amount recoverable from the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month.
+Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month.
+Amount recoverable from the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month.
+Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month.
+Amount recoverable from the employee’s wages for the calendar month

 (1)